What to see in India in 2 weeks?

 Day 10-11: Munnar

-From Cochin, we continued our India itinerary in two weeks towards the hill station of Munnar.
+From Cochin, we continued our India itinerary two week itinerary towards the hill station of Munnar.

 Driving time: 112 km- approximately 4 hours.